 Complaints made by Telephone

 3. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 4 and 5 below.
-However, if you would rather speak on the telephone about your complaint then please contact our Senior Clerks.
-If your complaint is about one of the Senior Clerks then please telephone the Head of Chambers/Head of Complaints Panel.
+However, if you would rather speak on the telephone about your complaint then please contact our Senior Clerk.
+If your complaint is about the Senior Clerk then please telephone the Head of Chambers/Head of Complaints Panel.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 He will discuss your concerns with you and aim to resolve them.
 If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 4. If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.